Layer-wise Adaptive Model Aggregation for Scalable Federated Learning: Appendix

 \subsection{Additional Experimental Results}

 In this section, we provide extra experimental results with extensive hyper-parameter settings.
-We commonly use $128$ clients and a lcoal batch size of $32$ in all the experiments.
-The gradual learning rate warmup (\cite{goyal2017accurate}) is also applied to the first 10 epochs in all the experiments.
+We fix the number of clients to $128$ and use a local batch size of $32$ in all the experiments.
+The gradual learning rate warm-up (\cite{goyal2017accurate}) is applied to the first 10 epochs.
+Overall, the learning curve charts and the validation accuracy tables deliver the key insight that FedLAMA achieves a comparable convergence speed to the periodic full aggregation with the base interval ($\tau$') while having the communication cost that is similar to the periodic full aggregation with the increased interval ($\phi\tau'$).

+\textbf{Artificial Data Heterogeneity} -- For CIFAR-10 and CIFAR-100, we artificially generate the heterogeneous data distribution using Dirichlet's distribution.
+The concentration coefficient $\alpha$ is set to $0.1$, $0.5$, and $1.0$ to evaluate the performance of FedLAMA across a variety of degree of data heterogeneity.
+Note that the small concentration coefficient represents the highly heterogeneous numbers of local samples across clients as well as the balance of the samples across the labels.
+We used the data distribution source code provided by FedML (\cite{he2020fedml}).

-\textbf{CIFAR-10} -- Table \ref{tab:app-cifar10-iid} and \ref{tab:app-cifar10-niid} show the CIFAR-10 classification performance of FedLAMA across different $\phi$ settings.
+\textbf{CIFAR-10} -- Figure \ref{fig:cifar10_curves} shows the full learning curves for IID and non-IID CIFAR-10 datasets.
+The hyper-parameter settings correspond to Table $\ref{tab:cifar10-niid}$ and \ref{tab:cifar10-iid}.
+First, as the aggregation interval increases from $6$ to $24$, FedAvg suffers from the slower convergence, and it results in achieving a lower validation accuracy, regardless of the data distribution.
+In contrast, FedLAMA learning curves are marginally affected by the increased aggregation interval.
+Table \ref{tab:app-cifar10-iid} and \ref{tab:app-cifar10-niid} show the CIFAR-10 classification performance of FedLAMA across different $\phi$ settings.
 As expected, the accuracy is reduced as $\phi$ increases.
 The IID and non-IID data settings show the common trend.
 Depending on the system network bandwidth, $\phi$ can be tuned to be an appropriate value.
 When $\phi=2$, the accuracy is almost the same as or even slightly higher than FedAvg accuracy.
 If the network bandwidth is limited, one can increase $\phi$ and slightly increase the epoch budget to achieve a good accuracy.
 Table \ref{tab:app-cifar10-niid-fedavg} shows the CIFAR-10 accuracy across different $\tau'$ settings.
 We see that the accuracy is significantly dropped as $\tau'$ increases.